Minsq/minsq.github.io/_posts/2021-06-21-digital-watercolor.md

 ---
 layout: post
-title: Digital watercolor as a form of therapy
+title: Digital watercolor as a form of therapy during the pandemic
 categories: digital art
 filename: covid-reflections.jpg
 ---